infobip/infobip-api-php-client/README.md

 	$client = new infobip\api\client\GetReceivedMessages(new infobip\api\configuration\BasicAuthConfiguration(USERNAME, PASSWORD));

-Then, you have to create execution context:
+Then you have to create execution context:

 	$context = new infobip\api\model\sms\mo\reports\GetReceivedMessagesExecuteContext;